larryaasen/dive/packages/dive_ui/example/README.md

 ![image](example11-stream-settings.png)

-## Example 12 - All Widgets
+## Example 12 - Display Capture

-This example shows all of the Dive UI widgets.
+This example shows how to create a display capture input type which is used for streaming the computer screen.

 ## Writing an app with Dive UI